 All the above fields should dynamically change fast to save shopper’s time.

 The checkout process is the hardest and the best process to optimize to get maximum revenue.
-It is one of the most crucial Ecommerce funnel that every website owner should focus on.
+It is one of the most crucial Ecommerce funnels that every website owner should focus on.

 Making small changes can have huge revenue increasing impact.
 Just imagine, every month the abandon cart number decreasing and the happy customers coming back for more shopping.
 Who would say no to that?

-Not only the revenue from converting more but also the returning visit of a happy customer will inevitably increase the total revenue of your website.
+Not only the revenue from converting more but also the returning visit to a happy customer will inevitably increase the total revenue of your website.